 You might also like:

-Beyond its cultural and sporting heritage, Monguí offers a unique ecological experience.
-Perched at an altitude between 2,923 and 3,854 meters above sea level, with temperatures ranging from 8ºC to 16ºC, the town is surrounded by diverse flora, fauna, and breathtaking natural beauty.
-Hiking trails lead to pristine waterfalls, lush forests, and the stunning Páramo de Ocetá, making Monguí a paradise for nature enthusiasts.
+In addition to the cultural and sporting heritage, Monguí offers an ecological experience.
+The town is located at an altitude of between 2,923 and 3,854 meters above sea level with temperatures of between 8ºC and 16ºC and is surrounded by diverse flora, fauna and beautiful natural scenery.
+There are hiking trails to pristine waterfalls, lush forests, and the beautiful Páramo de Ocetá, making Monguí a heaven for nature lovers.

 Mongui`s History

-Monguí’s story stretches back long before the arrival of the Spaniards, as the land was once inhabited by the Muisca people, one of Colombia’s most advanced civilizations.
-In 1550, Franciscan monks arrived to evangelize the indigenous population, forcibly relocating them to facilitate conversion and labor.
-The construction of the town’s iconic Basilica began with a chapel, with stones carried across a bridge specifically commissioned for this purpose.
-The convent, built in 1760 alongside the church of Our Lady of Monguí, houses powerful iconography depicting the town’s colonial history and the evangelization efforts, a chapter in the town’s past that leaves a lasting impression on visitors.
+The history of Monguí can be traced back long before the arrival of the Spaniards, for the land was originally occupied by the Muisca, one of the most developed peoples of Colombia.
+In 1550 Franciscan monks came to evangelize the indigenous population and to that end, moved the population in order to facilitate their conversion and utilization as workers.
+The construction of the town’s iconic Basilica started with a chapel, with the stones being taken over a bridge which was especially built to carry the stones.
+The convent which was constructed in 1760 together with the church of Our Lady of Monguí has powerful iconography of the colonial history of the town and the evangelization efforts, a chapter in the town’s past that any visitor must not miss.

-Despite the settlers’ dominance, the indigenous people were initially granted inalienable land titles by the Spanish crown, allowing them to continue their productive activities.
-However, in the 18th century, these titles were revoked, forcing the indigenous population off their lands, and the area was auctioned to settlers.
-This dark chapter in Monguí’s past still resonates today, as descendants of the indigenous people continue their fight to reclaim their ancestral land from the descendants of those settlers.
-Monguí’s evolution from these roots into the vibrant, football-loving town it is today is a testament to both its resilience and its enduring spirit.
+The settlers, however, subdued the indigenous people and were allowed to give them inalienable land titles so that they could go on with their productive activities.
+But in the 18th century, these titles were cancelled, and the indigenous population was forced off the land, and the area was put up for auction to settlers.
+There is still a dark chapter in Monguí’s history that is still felt to this day, as descendants of the indigenous people struggle to get their ancestral land back from the descendants of the settlers.
+The resilience and the spirit of Monguí, which has grown from these roots to become the vibrant, football-loving town it is today, is evidence of this.

 Things to Do in Monguí: A Journey Through History, Culture, and Nature